 8. Portainer

-For beginners, Portainer substantially lowers the barrier to managing Docker containers on a VPS.
-Deploy with Docker Compose:
+It drastically lowers the learning curve for beginners using Docker on VPS.
+Deploy it with Docker Compose:

 docker run -d \